Topological Graph Neural Networks: Reproducibility Statement

 \section{Reproducibility Statement}

 We have provided the code for our experiments along with the seeds used for training.
-Further all experiments were run on single GPUs which avoids additional sources of randomness.
+All experiments were run on single GPUs, which avoids additional sources of randomness.
 Details are provided in~\autoref{sec:experimentsetup}.
-The parameters and performance metrics during training were tracked and will be made publicaly available~\citep{wandb}.
-We will include a link to the GitHub repository of our code.
-During the review process our code is available as a Supplementary Material, in order to preserve anonymity.
+The parameters and performance metrics during training were tracked and will be made publicly available~\citep{wandb}.
+Our code is released under a BSD-3-Clause License and can be accessed under \url{https://github.com/BorgwardtLab/TOGL}.